healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 All the other environment variables you need to add will be done following that pattern.

+One of the variables you will need to add to the `/.profile` will be the `secret_key_base`.
+You can generate this by running the command `mix phoenix.gen.secret` in your local terminal.

 Once you have added all the variables you need run the command
 ```
 source ~/.profile